-Students residing in touch-code rooms can find out their touch-code information in their Housing Portal when the student and/or summer employee arrives at the Arrival or Welcome center on the start date of their College housing assignment.
+Students residing in touch-code rooms can find out their touch-code information in their Housing Portal when the student and/or summer employee is checked into their housing assignment on the start date of their College housing assignment.
 Students, faculty, and staff who are assigned to College residential buildings are instructed to keep their touch code private.
 Requests for touch-code changes should be made by contacting Residential Life at reslife@middlebury.edu during the academic year and Language School Administration during the summer programs.